plugdata-team/plugdata-team.github.io/docs-testing/README.md

-## Introduction
+# Welcome

 Welcome to the plugdata documentation.
-This documentation page is still under construction, and currently contains only an unmodified version of the Pd manual from Miller Puckette's website.
+This documentation page is still under construction.